chngaiza/data-projects/README.md

 ## [Student Instruction Database & Analysis Project](Student%20Instruction%20Database%20%26%20Analysis%20Project)
 PostgreSQL project with real-world implications, which developed a student database, and analyzed the efficacy of instruction techniques.
 It was created to perform data analysis for instruction-related questions and scenarios.
-The goal of this database was to aid in the iterative improvement of my practices as an instructor, through understanding of the relevant data, notably the grades students would receive on assignments.
+The goal of this database was to aid in the iterative improvement of instruction practices, through understanding of the relevant data, notably student assignment grades.
 + Design database schema visualization and key relationships.
 + Understand connection between tables.
 + Potentially identify and subsequently clean any data anomalies.